I am so happy you came across my blog, and I hope you enjoy it!

 Irish Twin 1: Jack Joseph

 Jack came home at two-days old.
-He was a colicky baby and had trouble keeping any type of formula or breast milk down.
-We went to a few different doctors with no resolution due to him gaining a little bit of weight the medical professionals were not concerned.
-I was told that just some infants were just “spitters.”
+He was a colicky baby and had trouble keeping any formula or breast milk down.
+We went to a few different doctors with no resolution due to him gaining a little bit of weight.
+The medical professionals were not concerned.
+They said that just some infants were just “spitters.”

 At six-weeks postpartum, I decided to quit breastfeeding.
-Jack was doing better on a sensitive formula and gaining weight a normal steady rate.
+Jack was doing better on a sensitive formula and gaining weight at a regular steady rate.

 Irish Twin 2: Luke John

 On December 20th, 2016, Luke John was born via a scheduled c-section.
-His name Luke was chosen due to the meaning, “light-giving.”
+We decided on Luke due to the meaning is “light-giving.”
 He was a miracle child to us.
-By the time he was born the cartilage (white spot) on the tricuspid valve of his heart was gone.
+By the time he was born, the cartilage (white spot) on the tricuspid valve of his heart had healed.
 He passed all his neonatal testing and was sent home on December 22nd, 2016.